German Carnival, Fasching, Fastnacht & Co.

-As a sign of the general 'kicking over the traces' of the day, until some years ago any divorce case brought about because of an incident which had occurred on Weiberdonnerstag would be disallowed by the court.
+It was a sign of the day's general "kicking over the traces", that until quite recently any divorce case brought about because of an incident occurring on Weiberdonnerstag was disallowed by the court.

 A return to the pagan roots of a Christian celebration.